kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/README.md

 # Precondition and Effect Reasoning for Action Recognition
 - Currently, our paper is under the review in the journal (Computer Vision and Image Understanding)
+- Paper and code will be soon available after publication.

 ## [1] Overview
 - Reinforcing the task of action recognition using annotations relevant to action.